 Insider info: The boat tour to take you to the USS Arizona Memorial is weather-dependent and can be cancelled for any reason, weather-related or security-related.
 Plan this excursion early in your trip so that if you have to reschedule, you still have time to do so.

 Need more about Hawaii and everything there is to do there?
-Check out my Pacific Islands Page for everything you need and more!
+Check out my Hawaiian Islands Page for everything you need and more!